bingoohuang/elasticproxy/README.md

 # elasticproxy

-This little program acts as a proxy for ElasticSearch.
+This little program acts as a http proxy for ElasticSearch.

 ![image](elasticproxy.svg)